MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

     }
 ```

 The enemy movement logic can now be coded as follows.
 The enemy object calls the nav mesh object to get an updated path.
-If the player did not move, the existing
+If the player did not move, the existing path can be reused.
-path can be reused.
-Then the enemy character move from waypoint to waypoint following the path vectors.
-When the enemy position has reached a waypoint, it targets the
+Then the enemy character moves from waypoint to waypoint following the path vectors.
-next waypoint.
-The enemy's direction is slerped towards the waypoint.
+When the enemy position has reached a waypoint, it targets the next waypoint.
+The enemy's direction is slerped towards the waypoint to
+smooths the character's motion.

 ```java
 public class CookBehaviour extends Behaviour {